-Evaluation procedures.
+- Evaluation procedures.
 TAs are a special category of part-time employee at IUP; therefore, they are responsible for adhering to all of the practices and procedures specified by the Chairperson of the Tenure and Evaluation Committee.
-Each TA will be provided with a deadline for the submission of a performance review each semester, including an updated curriculum vitae, mentor observations, and student evaluation data.
+Each TA will be provided with a deadline for the submission of a performance review each semester, including an updated curriculum vitae, mentor observations, and student evaluation data. - Student evaluations.

-Student evaluations.
 The teaching of every TA in every section of every course to which he or she is assigned as instructor of record must be evaluated using the APSCUF-approved Student Evaluation instrument.
 In the case of predominately field-based courses such as EDUC 242 and EDUC 342, the faculty mentor will arrange to review the TA's evidence of effective supervision.
-This requirement extends to team-taught courses as well.

-Student evaluation data are handled in strict confidence to protect the students and allow them to respond candidly to the questions.
+This requirement extends to team-taught courses as well. - Student evaluation data are handled in strict confidence to protect the students and allow them to respond candidly to the questions.
 These evaluations must be conducted by full-time, permanent faculty, preferably the faculty mentor.
 It is not appropriate for TAs to conduct one another's student evaluations, nor is it appropriate for graduate assistants to administer student evaluations.
 Every TA is responsible for arranging, well in advance, for a full-time, permanent faculty member to administer the student evaluations late in the semester.
 TAs are responsible for having everything prepared- pencils for the students, a control sheet filled out, and the instructor's name, course number, and section displayed in the classroom.
-TAs should carefully read the instructions for submitting the student evaluations.

-TAs are not permitted to distribute the instrument, be in the room at any time while the students are responding, handle the envelope, or read their evaluations or those of another instructor.
+TAs should carefully read the instructions for submitting the student evaluations. - TAs are not permitted to distribute the instrument, be in the room at any time while the students are responding, handle the envelope, or read their evaluations or those of another instructor.
 All evaluations should be collected face down (with the written comments side up), quickly counted without reading them, sealed immediately, initialed by the full-time faculty member, and taken immediately to the PSE Administrative Assistant.
 It is not appropriate for the faculty member administering the evaluations to report anything to the TA concerning the students' responses.
-In the event that the PSE Administrative Assistant is not present, the envelope should be slipped under their office door immediately.
+In the event that the PSE Administrative Assistant is not present, the envelope should be slipped under their office door immediately. - Portfolio materials.
+TAs must submit a portfolio to the mentor who then shares it with the Evaluation and Tenure Committee, Department Chairperson, and Dean.

-Portfolio materials.
-TA applicants must submit a recorded presentation to the coordinator of the TA program in the PSE Department and, in addition, a curriculum vitae, mentor observations, and student evaluation data are to be submitted to the PSE Tenure and Evaluation Committee.
 It is the faculty mentor's responsibility to guide the TA through this process; however, the TA bears responsibility for organizing and submitting the required materials in a timely fashion.
-This portfolio is due no later than the last Friday in February.

-As part of this portfolio, teaching associates should submit

-1. an updated curriculum vitae,

-2. a letter from their Dissertation Chairperson describing progress made on the dissertation,

-3. a tabular report on teaching, scholarly work, and service activities recorded on the PSE matrix,

-4. student evaluation data using the APSCUF-approved instrument and collected using the approved procedures,

-- 5. mentor observation reports,

-- 6. copies of all course syllabi,

-- 7. sample exams

-8. other supporting documentation as appropriate.
+This portfolio is due no later than the last Friday in February. - As part of this portfolio, teaching associates must submit: - 1. an updated curriculum vitae, - o 2. a letter from their Dissertation Chairperson describing progress made on the dissertation, - o 3. a tabular report on teaching, scholarly work, and service activities recorded on the PSE matrix, - 4. student evaluation data using the APSCUF-approved instrument and collected using the approved procedures, - 5. mentor observation reports, - $\circ$ 6. copies of all course syllabi, - 7. sample exams - 8. other supporting documentation as appropriate.